 Local artists enjoyed a day in the sunshine demonstrating their crafts such as rush seat bottoming, willow charcoal drawing, basket making, stone carving and willow weaving.
 If that wasn't enough one could lie back in the sunshine and listen to the music on the stage performed by Five Furious Fish and The Rivertones.

-Our thanks go to Caroline Dunn for her hard work in ensuring the event was a resounding success.
+Our thanks go to Caroline Dunn for her hard work in ensuring the event was a success.
 Some of us are still reeling from the aftermath of the Festival, but already Caroline is preparing for the 2005 event.
-This will take place at Bridgwater Docks and the adjacent Brewery Field on Sunday 22nd May 2005.
-If you would like to contribute in any way please contact Caroline on email: CLDunn@somerset.gov.uk or tel.
-01823 356156.
+This will be held at Bridgwater Docks and adjacent Brewery Field on Sunday 22nd May 2005.
+If you would like to contribute or play a part in the Festival, a Caroline on 01823 356156 or email cldunn@somerset.gov.uk.